javalin/website/pages/plugins/ssl-helpers.md

 securityProvider = Conscrypt.newProvider();    // Set the security provider to use.
 ```

+### Hot reloading

+Certificate reloading is supported by default, if you want to replace the certificate you can simply call `SSLPlugin#reload` with the new certificate:

+{% capture java %}
+SSLPlugin sslPlugin = new SSLPlugin(ssl->{
+    ssl.loadPemFromPath("/path/to/cert.pem","/path/to/key.pem");
+});

+Javalin.create(config->{
+    ...  // your Javalin config here
+    config.plugins.register(sslPlugin);
+});

+// later on, when you want to replace the certificate
+sslPlugin.reload(ssl->{
+    //Any options other than loading certificates/keys will be ignored.
+    ssl.loadPemFromPath("/path/to/new/cert.pem","/path/to/new/key.pem");
+});
+{% endcapture %}
+{% capture kotlin %}

+val sslPlugin = SSLPlugin { ssl ->
+    ssl.loadPemFromPath("/path/to/cert.pem", "/path/to/key.pem")
+}

+Javalin.create { config ->
+    ...  // your Javalin config here
+    config.plugins.register(sslPlugin)
+}

+// later on, when you want to replace the certificate

+sslPlugin.reload { ssl ->
+    //Any options other than loading certificates/keys will be ignored.
+    ssl.loadPemFromPath("/path/to/new/cert.pem", "/path/to/new/key.pem")
+}
+{% endcapture %}
+{% include macros/docsSnippet.html java=java kotlin=kotlin %}

 ## Good to know

  - This plugin can be used to enable HTTP/2 without the need to use a certificate.
 To do so, just set the `secure` option to `false` and the `http2` option to `true`.